keniasousa/keniasousa.github.io/_posts/2025-12-29-fifth-discipline-part-1.md

 When an organization follows Systems Thinking and all its best practices, tools and disciplines, it is called a ***Learning Organization***.
 I like the term because it represents an organization that is always in the state of learning, continually expanding its capacity to create its future.

-Peter Senge identified learning disabilities that don't let the organizations recognize threats to their growth, understand the implications of those threats or come up with alternatives to change:
+Peter Senge identified learning disabilities that don't let organizations recognize threats to their growth, understand the implications of those threats or come up with alternatives to change:

 **I am my position:** If we focus on our positions only, we have little sense of responsibility for the results when all positions interact and we don't see how our own actions extend beyond that position.